RommelTJ/docker_and_kubernetes_notes/complete_guide/s03-custom-images/01_BuildingCustomImagesThroughDockerServer.md

 * `FROM alpine` says to use alpine as a base image.
 * `RUN apk add --update redis` tells Docker what to do.
 * `CMD ["redis-server"]` tells Docker what to execute after container is built.

+## What's a Base Image

+Writing a Dockerfile is like being given a computer with no OS and being told to install Chrome.

+Alpine is a Linux OS that is optimized/suited to Docker development.
+It comes with a preinstalled set of programs that are useful to you (installing redis).
+It has "apk" preinstalled.